minaezzat0/node-hello-task/README.md

-CI/CD Pipeline with Docker, GitHub Actions, and Terraform
+CI/CD Pipeline with Docker, GitHub Actions, and Terraform:
     This repository demonstrates how to set up a CI/CD pipeline using GitHub Actions to build and deploy a Dockerized Node.js application.
 The pipeline automates linting, building, and pushing the Docker image to Docker Hub.
 The application can then be deployed using Terraform.

 Prerequisites:
     GitHub Repository: Make sure you have access to this repository or forked it to your account.

     Docker: Install Docker on your local machine to build and run containers.